albertorestifo/crystal-cbor/README.md

 This library implements the [RFC7049: Concise Binary Object Representation (CBOR)][rfc] in Crystal.

+## Limitations

+### Maximum Array/String array/Bytes array length

+The spec allows for the maximum length of arrays, string arrays and bytes array to be a `UInt64`.

+While this library supports lengths expressed as a `UInt64`, it must not exceed `Int32::MAX`.

+### Diagnostic notation

+While this library implements a diagnostic notation to be able to run against the examples provided in the RFC, the diagnostic notation is not fully
+spec-compliant:

+- Indefinite length items are not marked with the starting underscore but represented as their finite counterparts.

 ## Installation

 1. Add the dependency to your `shard.yml`: